-Before submitting your complaint for review by the ACLU legal team – using the link provided below – please carefully read ALL of the following information.
+Before submitting your request for review by the ACLU of Vermont – using the link provided below – please carefully read ALL of the following information.

 The ACLU is not a general legal services organization and we normally cannot provide emergency services.
 Unless there is a clear civil liberties violation, we generally do not accept:

 - Employment-related cases, unless there is a significant First Amendment issue or discrimination-related matter;

 - Landlord-Tenant cases, unless there is a significant First Amendment issue or discrimination-related matter;

 - Criminal cases

 - Family law cases (related to divorce, child custody, child support, etc.);